baleada/docs/src/prose/logic/classes/Navigateable.md

 - Navigate forward or backward to a different item
 - Navigate to a specific item or a random item

-`Navigateable` is written in vanilla JS with no dependencies.

 :::
 ## Construct a `Navigateable` instance